lazy-ocean/js-interview-cheatsheet/web.md

 Unlike DOM, CSS rules can overwrite each other on various stages, that's why the rendering stops till the whole CSSOM from all sources (like different Sass files) is ready.

 4. **Execute the JS**
    Depending on browser engine, it is difficult to say definitely how JS will be parsed, compiled and executed.
+But it's done by engine: V8 (Google), Rhino (Mozilla), Chakra (Edge & IE) etc.

+JS code complies Just-In-Time (JIT) = at the time of running = code is compiling to binary instructions.
+Right after, this code is interpreted into "machine code" and executed.
+V8 translates js code to the more efficient machine code instead of interpreting some other intermediate code.
+Step-by-step: compiling and executing code, initiate call stack, manage memory heap, handle garbage collection.
 Then events are loaded: first `document.DOMContentLoaded`, which is a great practice to add, then everything else: sync, async, images.
 Only then `window.load`.

 5. **DOM and CSSOM merge to a tree**